unipept/unipept/backend/database/headers.md

    equate the I and L amino acids.
  - ***lca***: The lowest common ancestor of all proteins containing this tryptic peptide.
 Refers to the taxon table.
+ - ***original fa***: A JSON summary of the functional annotations in case we did not equate the I and L amino acids.
+ - ***fa***: The JSON summary of the functional annotations of all proteins containing this tryptic peptide.
+Refers to the taxon table.

+The JSON summary has 2 fields:

+ - `num`: Showing statistics about the found annotations
+   - `all`: The total number of matched proteins
+   - `EC` : The number of matched proteins with ≥ 1 EC annotation
+   - `GO` : The number of matched proteins with ≥ 1 GO annotation

 Proteomes
 ---------